 Society is experiencing an increase in many problems such as crime and drugs abuse due to urbanization.
 Give some suggestions to control this trend.

-Some people think that it would be better for large companies and industry to move to regional areas outside large urban area centers.
-Do you think the advantages outweigh the disadvantages?
+Some people think that it would be better for large companies in the industry to move to regional areas outside large urban cities.
+Do you think the advantages outweigh the advantageous.

 You have been living in a rental apartment for the past year.